peter-kamal/master-thesis/README.md

 5. 'econ_5_dataset_creation': This is an R Notebook that merges all the exported satellite data together and matches it with the webscraped weather data.
 It exports an analysis-ready data set and creates two maps used in the paper.
 6. 'econ_6_analysis': This is an R Notebook that takes the analysis-ready dataset and produces the different graphs and analyses used and mentioned in the paper.

 While all the data (shapefiles, satellite data, etc.) is publicly available and referenced in the codes and paper, steps 1-5 have very long computation times.
-To make replication of the analysis easier, I provide the analysis-ready dataset on Figshare (accessible through the paper).
+To make replication of the analysis easier, I provide the analysis-ready dataset on Google Drive (accessible through the paper).

 ## Ecological Part